-This alternate is being mailed 13 days prior to the Commission’s consideration of the ALJ’s proposed decision.A reduction of the applicable 14- day period for review and comment under Rules 77.6(d) and 77.7(b) is required in order for the Commission to consider this matter at its June 28, 2001 meeting.
+A reduction of the applicable review and comment period under Rules 77.6(d) and 77.7(b) was required in order for the Commission to consider this matter at its June 28, 2001 meeting.
 Pursuant to Rule 77.7(f)(9), public necessity requires this action, as the public interest in adopting a decision addressing direct access issues at that time in order to address matters relevant to the current energy crisis outweighs the public interest in having the full public review and comment period.

+Comments were filed by The Utility Reform Network (TURN), San Francisco Bay Area Rapid Transit District, SCE, Alliance for Retail Markets and Western Power Trading Forum (AReM), Association of Bay Area Governments Publicly Owned Energy Resources, San Diego Gas & Electric Company, AES New Energy, Inc., New West Energy Corporation (New West), Federal Executive Agencies, California Manufacturers and Technology Association, California Large Energy Consumers Association (CLECA), Green Mountain Energy Company and the Association of California Water Agencies.
+Letters commenting on this decision were sent by Commonwealth Energy Corporation, Kaiser Permanente, Dick Ely and 3 Phases Energy Services.
+Only one commenter, TURN, favored the Commission immediately suspending direct access.

-Comments are due on June 25 and whenever possible should be served electronically on anw@cpuc.ca.gov.
-Reply comments may be filed by noon June 27, 2001.
-Parties in R.94-04-031 and I.94-04-032 may file comments to this draft alternate decision in this docket.
-(AReM) (New West) (CLECA) New West, Calpine Corporation, SCE and AReM.E
+Reply comments were filed by New West, Calpine Corporation, SCE and AReM.

+The motion of New West Energy Inc. to be added to the service list of these proceedings is granted.

 Findings of Fact